-Portland State University Department of Speech Communication.
+Portland State University.
+Department of Speech Communication

-Date of Award
+Date of Publication

-Master of Science (M.S.) in Speech Communication
+Master of Science (M.S.) in Speech Communication: Speech and Hearing Sciences

 Children -- Language

 The subject information used in this project was compiled from the data collected and reported by Paul (1991) during the Portland Language Development Project (PLDP).
-Children in the PLDP first participated in the longitudinal study between the ages of twenty to thirtyfour months.
+Children in the PLDP first participated in the longitudinal study between the ages of twenty to thirty-four months.
 They were categorized as being slow in expressive language development if they produced fewer that fifty intelligible words during this age range.
 They were then subgrouped into an expressive-receptive delayed group if they scored more than one standard deviation below the mean on the Reynell Developmental Language Scales.
 Of the twenty-five subjects with complete data over the five years of the study, nineteen were considered to be solely expressively delayed, while the remaining six were classified as having both an expressive and a receptive language delay.

 Giacherro, Traci Lee, "Effects of Receptive Language Deficits on Persisting Expressive Language Delays" (1995).
 Dissertations and Theses.
 Paper 4949.